 When injured workers come to our Indianapolis law firm, they know they are getting expert legal advice that puts them first.
 Our lawyers fight diligently for our clients, making us a leading law firm for victims of construction accidents and other forms of industrial or manual labor.

 We have talked a fair amount about construction lawsuits, but we haven’t discussed farming accidents much.
-These can be quite severe given the equipment involved and the injuries they case.
+These can be quite severe given the equipment involved and the injuries they cause.
 With that in mind, we want to focus on the potential hazards of grain dryers and what workers can do to be safe.

 Grain Dryers Are Crucial but Must Be Used Safely